tayjames/backend_prework/day_4/questions.md

 1. In your own words, what is the purpose of a method?

-  Creating a method gives us a convenient way to run code that we use frequently, by saving said code in one place.
+  Creating a `method` gives us a convenient way to run code that we use frequently by saving said code in one place.
 This is easier for us to reference for future use, as opposed to having to type the repetitive code time and time again.

 1. In the space below, create a method named `hello` that will print `"Sam I am"`.